gradel/trackie/README.md

 Optional fields are:

-- start_date - if not set the first day of the current month is used
+- start_date - if not set and the option `start` is not given when running the command the first day of the current month is used
 - spaces - if you want to use spaces for tabs set this to the number of spaces you will insert for one tab
+- table "default" with key "client" - will be used when omitting `client` argument for the command
+- table "abbr" - for using short values to give as `client` argument to the cli command.

 Update
 ------